 Wooded areas of the park, where trees had been replanted and the land reseeded, have been made into picnic and camping areas.
 In the center of the park, a shaded picnic area, complete with picnic tables and grills, provides welcome relief from the summer sun and an ideal lunch location.
 A hiking and mountain biking trail runs through a wooded area of the park and features a pump track next to the trailhead.
 In the northwestern area of the park, basic and electric campsites await overnight guests.
 The camping area features modern restrooms and hot showers.

 Finger Lakes State Park is the perfect destination for individuals and families with a taste for adventure.
 With the park’s wide range of recreation options, even family members that prefer to take life at a slower pace will find something to enjoy.

 Finger Lakes State Park is one of two state parks that cater to off-road enthusiasts.
-St. Joe State Park, located 90 minutes south of St. Louis on U.S. 32, offers a large off-road vehicle area for both two-wheel and four-wheel vehicles.
+St. Joe State Park, located 90 minutes south of St. Louis on U.S. 32, offers 54 miles of off-road vehicle trails for both two-wheel and four-wheel vehicles.